WIYN Open Cluster Study. XCVII. An Extended Radial-Velocity Survey and Spectroscopic Binary Orbits in the Open Cluster NGC 188: Discussion

 We use the \textsf{MIST} isochrone model for NGC 188 (Section~\ref{subsec:isochrone}) to determine theoretical stellar parameters for all cluster members (except BSSs) based on their positions on the CMD.
 Using $\log{g}$ as a proxy for stellar evolution phase, in Figure~\ref{fig:period_phase} we show the distribution of orbital period against $\log{g}$ for binary stars with orbital solutions.
 We see that the lower bound on orbital period steadily increases with decreasing $\log g$, or equivalently with a larger primary-star radius, from the main sequence through the red giant branch.
 Using a Kolmogorov–Smirnov test, we find that the period distribution for the main sequence and red giant populations are statistically different with a significance of $p = 0.03$.

 Roche-lobe overflow (RLOF), a key mass-transfer pathway, depends sensitively on both the initial orbital separation and mass ratio, which influence not only whether RLOF occurs but also whether it proceeds stably or leads to a common-envelope phase \citep{soberman_stability_1997}.
 The black-dashed line in Figure~\ref{fig:period_phase} sets a lower limit on the orbital period (for an equal mass binary) as the stars evolve.
+We determine this lower limit by combining Kepler's third law with the Eggleton approximation \citep[Equation 2 of][]{eggleton_aproximations_1983} and stellar parameters from our NGC 188 \textsf{MIST} isochrone.
 It is likely that giant progenitors in even shorter-period giants interacted with their companions, and followed alternative evolutionary paths such as forming BSSs.
 The line approximately parallels the observed lower boundary on the orbital periods.
 Our observations of shorter period orbits dropping out is consistent with findings from \cite{mathieu_binary_2009} and \cite{gosnell_implications_2015} that indicated mass transfer from giant companions is a formation mechanism for long-period BSS binaries in NGC 188.

 We note that the six stars in the red clump appear to be single stars (no RV variability for $P < 20,000$ days).
-Along the red giant track of our \textsf{MIST} isochrone, the maximum stellar radius is $R_\mathrm{max} = 172 \; R_\odot$; for a $q=1$ circular orbit, the Roche lobe radius corresponding to $R_{\mathrm{max}}$ implies stars with orbital periods under $P_{\rm crit} = 751$ days will interact.
-None of the post-RGB stars have periods with $P<P_{\rm crit}$, presumably due to mass transfer interactions.
+Along the red giant track of our \textsf{MIST} isochrone, the maximum stellar radius is $R_\mathrm{max} = 172 \; R_\odot$; for a $q=1$ circular orbit using the Eggleton approximation \citep[Equation 2 of][]{eggleton_aproximations_1983}, the Roche lobe radius corresponding to $R_{\mathrm{max}}$ implies stars with orbital periods under $P_{\rm crit} = 751$ days will interact.
+None of the post-red giant branch stars have periods with $P<P_{\rm crit}$, presumably due to mass transfer interactions.
 Of the 41 red giant members in NGC 188, 11 have or appear to have $P > P_\mathrm{ crit}$, yielding a long-period binary fraction of $27\% \pm 8\%$.
 The binomial theorem predicts a probability for no binary detections among the red clump stars of $15\%^{+13\%}_{-7\%}$.
-Of the two asymptotic giant branch (AGB) stars, WOCS 4843 is a detected binary with a period of 1240 days and WOCS 6353 shows low RV variability with a period of at least 2500 days (although we report this star as a single star).
-Including these stars with the red clump stars in our analysis gives a long-period binary fraction that is consistent with that of the RGB.
+Of the two asymptotic giant branch stars, WOCS 4843 is a detected binary with a period of 1240 days and WOCS 6353 shows low RV variability with a period of at least 2500 days (although we report this star as a single star).
+Including these stars with the red clump stars in our analysis gives a long-period binary fraction that is consistent with that of the red giant branch.